Successful blogs use exceptional writing skills aimed at their target audience

 It’s a little chicken and egg.
 What comes first?
 Satisfy readers or search engines?

-In the end, blogging is digital marketing, so you always need to satisfy both.
+In the end, the best writing advice in blogging is that you are in digital marketing, so you always need to satisfy both.

 So let’s go through the steps, one by one.